acoco10/supreme_court_predictor/README.md

 4. See if DOC2VEC can further improve my model since the transcripts are long and may be hard to quantify solely on TF-IDF scores.

 ## Repository Structure
+README.md
 #### Notebooks
   - Data cleaning
   - EDA
   - Modeling1 (NLP)
-  - Modeling2 (non NLP and combination model)
+  - Modeling2 (non NLP)
 #### Data
+  - Supreme Court Case Transcripts repo
+    - Cases
-  - Transcript Data
+    - README
   - SCDB CSV
-  - Text Data which was extracted for the justices and the petitioners in the data cleaning notebook
+  - petitioner text data CSV
+  - justice text data CSV
 #### Images
   - graphs from the EDA which I used in my presentation and readme